kamleshray/CICD_PCF_Spring_Boot_With_JWT_Security/README.md

 ===================================================

-Use command > cf login  and login to application
+Use command > cf login  and login to application  if it will ask for APIEndpoint use http://api.run.pivotal.io

 Go into your application location and use command: cf push This command will automatically deploy and start your application on PCF, you can see the details by login to PCF console